dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 * `-json` to set the output mode to JSON
 * `-readonly` to open the database in read-only mode

-> DuckDB has two options for concurrent access: Either one process runs which can both read and write to the database, or multiple processes can read from the database but no processes can write (`-readonly`).
+> DataMiner has two options for concurrent access: Either one process runs which can both read and write to the database, or multiple processes can read from the database but no processes can write (`-readonly`).
 See [concurrency in DuckDB](/faq#how-does-duckdb-handle-concurrency) for more details.

-To see additional command line options to use when starting the CLI, use the command `duckdb -help`.
+To see additional command line options to use when starting the CLI, use the command `DataMiner -help`.

-> DuckDB has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md).
+> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md).
 If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr duckdb`.

 Frequently-used configurations can be stored in the file `~/.duckdbrc`.
 See the [Configuring the CLI](#configuring-the-cli) below for further information on these options.

 By default, the CLI will open a temporary in-memory database.
-To open or create a persistent database, simply include a path as a command line argument like `duckdb path/to/my_database.duckdb`.
-This path can point to an existing database or to a file that does not yet exist and DuckDB will open or create a database at that location as needed.
+To open or create a persistent database, simply include a path as a command line argument like `DataMiner path/to/my_database.duckdb`.
+This path can point to an existing database or to a file that does not yet exist and DataMiner will open or create a database at that location as needed.
 The file may have any arbitrary extension, but `.db` or `.duckdb` are two common choices.
 You will see a prompt like the below, with a `D` on the final line.

 ```text
 v0.9.2 3c695d7ba9